FM broadcasting: Stereo FM

-The (L+R) signal is limited to 30 Hz to 15 kHz to protect a 19 kHz pilot signal.
+The (L+R) signal is limited from 0 Hz to 15 kHz to protect a 19 kHz pilot signal.
 The (L−R) signal, which is also limited to 15 kHz, is amplitude modulated onto a 38 kHz double-sideband suppressed-carrier (DSB-SC) signal, thus occupying 23 kHz to 53 kHz.
 A 19 kHz ± 2 Hz pilot tone, at exactly half the 38 kHz sub-carrier frequency and with a precise phase relationship to it, as defined by the formula below, is also generated.
 The pilot is transmitted at 8–10% of overall modulation level and used by the receiver to identify a stereo transmission and to regenerate the 38 kHz sub-carrier with the correct phase.
 The composite stereo multiplex signal contains the Main Channel (L+R), the pilot tone, and the (L−R) difference signal.
 This composite signal, along with any other sub-carriers, modulates the FM transmitter.
 The terms composite, multiplex and even MPX are used interchangeably to describe this signal.